HaniaNassalska/personal-homepage/README.md

 # Personal homepage

 This is my portfolio website.
-You can find here my projects, skills and contact details.
+Here you can find my projects, skills and contact details.

 ## How does it looks like?